goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 * Widths: 102 inches
 * Height: 58 – 62 inches

 Now, when you know all the main trailer types, you’re good to arrange a shipment and choose the right equipment for your freight.
-At GoShip, we offer you to collaborate with many professional carriers that are ready to help you pick a suitable trailer.
+At GoShip, we offer to collaborate with many professional carriers ready to help you pick a suitable trailer.
 Check out our truckload shipping services and [book a shipment](https://www.goship.com/) today!